bang9/agp-template/instructions.md

 - Session continuity enables seamless work resumption
 - All source files have corresponding knowledge documentation

+## Project Requirements Management

+### Requirements File (`.agp/requirements.md`)

+**Purpose**: Store project-specific user preferences, coding standards, and behavioral rules that AI should follow consistently.

+**When to Update**:
+- User expresses specific preferences during work sessions
+- User provides explicit rules or constraints
+- User corrects AI behavior with specific instructions
+- Team establishes new coding standards or conventions

+**Examples of Requirements**:
+- Commit message formats and restrictions
+- Code style preferences
+- Documentation standards
+- Tool usage preferences
+- Language or framework-specific rules

+**MANDATORY**: AI must read and follow ALL requirements in this file before any task execution.

 ## Critical Notes

 - The `.agp` directory is a Git submodule (separate from main codebase)
 - `.config.json` is local-only (added to .gitignore) and stores current user/session
+- `requirements.md` is committed to Git and shared across all users and sessions
 - All knowledge files are auto-generated by AI based on code analysis
 - Session files track user progress and prevent collaboration conflicts
 - ALWAYS follow the mandatory execution rules for consistency
+- ALWAYS check and follow requirements.md before any task
 - When in doubt, document more rather than less
 - Keep knowledge files concise but comprehensive